 - AbilityNet My Computer My Way has advice and support on making your device easier to use if you have a disability.
 AbilityNet also provide a free service to individuals with disabilities to assess their computing needs (call them free on 0800 048 7642 for more information))

 - Use these screen reader and browser combinations

 - For Windows users: JAWS and Internet Explorer or NVDA and Firefox

 - For mobile users: VoiceOver for the iPhone and TalkBack for Android devices

 - Stay within the latest two versions of a browser

 We value your experience:

 We are dedicated to maintaining a positive online, inclusive experience for you.
 We’re always learning and looking for ways to improve our websites’ performance, accessibility and usability.
 We test our sites via external third parties to identify and address areas of improvement and opportunities to drive even better experiences.
-If you have any problems with the accessibility of this site or suggestions for improvement, then please do not hesitate to contact us on email@example.com or wirte to Client Services Director at Edenred, 50 Vauxhall Bridge Road, Londow, SW1V 2RS.
+If you have any problems with the accessibility of this site or suggestions for improvement, then please do not hesitate to contact us on firstname.lastname@example.org or write to the Client Services Director at Edenred, 50 Vauxhall Bridge Road, London, SW1V 2RS.
 We will always do what we can to make this site easier for everyone to use.